-The QR (Quick Reference) code to the left will take you to the Parts Manual for this equipment.
+The QR (Quick Reference) code on the cover and to the left will take you to the Parts Manual for this equipment.
 Download the appropriate App on your smart phone, open the App, point your phone on the QR code and take a picture.